RhinoCoder/RhinoCoder/README.md

 - 👋 Hi, I’m Batuhan
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently using C# and Unity & Learning Multiplayer Networking Systems; Netcode for gameObjects.
+- 🌱 I’m currently using C# and Unity & Learning Multiplayer Networking Systems; Netcode for gameObjects & Mirror.
-- 💞️ I’m looking to collaborate on Developers from all around the world;
 - 📫 How to reach me on Linkedin, https://www.linkedin.com/in/abatuhanbilgin/